dfed/CacheAdvance/README.md

 By the time the above method exits, the message will have been persisted to disk.
 A CacheAdvance keeps no in-memory buffer.
 Appending a new message is cheap, as a CacheAdvance needs to encode and persist only the new message and associated metadata.

-A CacheAdvance instance that does not overwrite old messages will throw a `CacheAdvanceError.messageDataTooLarge` if appending a message would exceed the cache's `maximumBytes`.
-A CacheAdvance instance that does overwrite old messages will throw a `CacheAdvanceError.messageDataTooLarge` if the message would require more than `maximumBytes` to store even after evicting all older messages from the cache.
+A CacheAdvance instance that does not overwrite old messages will throw a `CacheAdvanceError.messageLargerThanRemainingCacheSize` if appending a message would exceed the cache's `maximumBytes`.
+A CacheAdvance instance that does overwrite old messages will throw a `CacheAdvanceError.messageLargerThanCacheCapacity` if the message would require more than `maximumBytes` to store even after evicting all older messages from the cache.

 To ensure that caches can be read from 32bit devices, messages should not be larger than 2GB in size.